 - Provide research training to professional doctorate level.

-The application deadline is 31st January 2017.
+The application deadline is 31st January in the Year of entry.
 Once we have received applications by the deadline the first selection process will begin.
 We reserve the right to receive further application after the deadline and make decisions on those applications in July/August subject to places being available.

 Why study your DClinDent in Paediatric Dentistry at Queen Mary?